Hereford F.C.

 Hereford Football Club is an English association football club from the city of Hereford.
 They were founded in 2014 as a phoenix club for Hereford United, and inherited their Edgar Street stadium.
 They are nicknamed 'The Whites' after their predominantly white kit, or 'The Bulls' after the Hereford cattle breed, and their motto is 'Our greatest glory lies not in never having fallen, but in rising when we fall'.
 The club is affiliated to the Herefordshire County Football Association.

 As of the 2024–25 season, the club plays in the National League North, at the sixth tier of the English football league system.
 They entered the football pyramid before the 2015–16 season and won three league titles in their first three campaigns—the Midland League Premier Division followed by the Southern League Division One South & West and the Southern League Premier Division.

 History

 Foundation

 Following the winding up of Hereford United on 19 December 2014, the Hereford United Supporters Trust (HUST) vowed to start a new phoenix club.
-Three days later, local businessman John Hale, who had earlier been chairman of HUST, registered the name Hereford Football Club with the Herefordshire County Football Association, in conjunction with the trust and a group of local businessmen.
+Three days later, local businessman Jon Hale, who had earlier been chairman of HUST, registered the name Hereford Football Club with the Herefordshire County Football Association, in conjunction with the trust and a group of local businessmen.
 A press release followed on 24 December, outlining plans to let HUST members decide on the club's kits and crest.
 It also addressed the issue of the ownership structure, with the Hereford United Supporters Trust being given the opportunity to become the largest single shareholder, with individuals and corporate benefactors being barred from owning more than 49% of the new club.
 The press release stated that HUST's stake would be 'much more' than this.